retentioneering/retentioneering-tools/docs/source/compare.rst

 More complex metrics
 ====================

-Just to illustrate that metrics function can be more complex, let's consider another example.
-Suppose we have separare file which has all transaction_id's and their status (whether transaction was already confirmed or not).
+Just to illustrate that metrics function can be any complex, let's consider another example.
+Suppose we have separate file, which has all transaction_id's and their statuses (whether transaction was already confirmed by bank or not).

 For the demonstration purpose let's just create such dataframe with randomized data: